Macquarie-University-DSC/sysadmin_workshop_2/README.md

 We will use a free tool created by lets encrypt in order to obtain there certificates called certbot.

-1. install certbot with `sudo dnf install certbot-nginx`
+1. install certbot with `sudo dnf install certbot python3-certbot-nginx`

 2. obtain a certificate by typing `sudo certbot --nginx -d jenkins.yourdomain`